 Has this ever happened to you?
-You're scrolling through Skillshare and wonder, "how did that class get over 1,000 enrollments?"
+You're scrolling through Skillshare and wonder, "how did that class get over 1,000 students?"
 Or you open up an email and think, "how did that class get featured in the trending section?"
 Or you’re reading the blog and come across an interview with a teacher and ask, "how did they earn enough to quit their day job?"

 It’s easy to feel intimidated by this kind of success.
 You may be left thinking: "I could never do that, it must just be random chance."